aquasecurity/trivy/README.md

 </details>

-### Filter the vulnerabilities by Open Policy Agent
+### Filter the vulnerabilities by Open Policy Agent policy
 Trivy supports Open Policy Agent (OPA) to filter vulnerabilities.
 You can specify a Rego file with `--policy` option.

 You need to define `allow {}` as a rule in your Rego file.
 See [examples](./contrib/example_policy) for the detail.